Alejogb1/job-board/blog-data/how-to-run-a-window-batch-file-in-apache-airflow-dag.md

 id: "how-to-run-a-window-batch-file-in-apache-airflow-dag"
 ---

-alright, so you're looking to trigger a windows batch file from within an apache airflow dag. i get it, been there, done that, bought the t-shirt… several, actually. it's one of those things that seems straightforward at first glance but then you hit a wall when you realize airflow is primarily designed for *nix environments.
+, so you're looking to trigger a windows batch file from within an apache airflow dag. i get it, been there, done that, bought the t-shirt… several, actually. it's one of those things that seems straightforward at first glance but then you hit a wall when you realize airflow is primarily designed for \*nix environments.

 i've had my fair share of frustrations with this, particularly early in my career when i was working on a project where we had a bizarre mix of legacy windows systems and newer linux-based servers. the need to run a batch file in a data pipeline was an odd requirement, almost a weird outlier but, it was non-negotiable. back then, airflow wasn't as mature as it is today and resources were sparse (pre-stackoverflow day).